maxoganian/Weather_Project/README.md

 ## Intro

-Hey, what is this project all about?
-What's the goal?
+This goal of this project was to created automated weather stations and plant waterers.

 Here's what it looked like at first: